Table of Contents Show

 For those interested in investing in New York City real estate, it’s not just about the Upper East Side or Soho anymore.
 Up and coming and reestablished neighborhoods are offering lots of potential growth and promise for NYC investors.

 The Financial District, home to the new One World Trade Center and the New York Stock Exchange, offers a mix of modern skyscrapers and historic brick buildings.
-The neighborhood offers trendy bars, such as Living Room Bar in the W Hotel, suiting the young, modern vibe of the area.
-While the neighborhood offers plenty to do for the younger crowd, it’s also surprisingly family friendly.
+The neighborhood offers trendy bars, such as Living Room Bar in the W Hotel, suiting the area’s young, modern vibe.
+While the neighborhood offers plenty to do for the younger crowd, it’s also surprisingly family-friendly.
 Almost 25 percent of the people in the neighborhood have children under the age of 18.
-Studios in the financial district start at $500,000 and two-bedroom condos are available starting at $2 million.
+Studios in the financial district start at $500,000, and two-bedroom condos are available starting at $2 million.
 Check out these five neighborhoods when you’re looking for a solid place to invest.